A physician / practice owner asks SYM,

 “We can be valued only as we make ourselves valuable.” – Ralph Waldo Emerson

-Diego was a wealth management client and physician who owned his own medical practice.
+Diego was a physican wealth services client who owned his own medical practice.
 He recently received an offer to purchase his practice and was required to sign a letter of intent to sell within a short time frame if he wanted to pursue the opportunity.

 As he was accustomed to doing with many business decisions, Diego sent the details of the offer to his advisory team to run through his financial plan, requesting to meet in person to discuss the outcomes.
 Though his SYM advisor was in New York to meet with another client, the advisor knew this request was both important and urgent.